HyperEvent: A Strong Baseline for Dynamic Link Prediction via Relative Structural Encoding: Method

 \subsubsection{Real-time Adjacency Table Maintenance ($\textcircled{1}$ in Figure \ref{fig_2})}

-Inspired by the embedding updates in node-centric methods (Section \ref{sec_node_centric}), HyperEvent maintains a dynamic adjacency table $\mathcal{A}$.
+For efficiency and real-time processing—key attributes of a practical baseline—HyperEvent maintains a dynamic adjacency table $\mathcal{A}$.
 For each node $v \in \mathcal{V}$, $\mathcal{A}_v$ stores the $n_{\text{neighbor}}$ most recent interaction partners ordered chronologically:

-where $t > \tau_1 > \tau_2 > \cdots > \tau_k$ and $k \leq n_{\text{neighbor}}$.
-Here, $n_{\text{neighbor}}$ controls the storage overhead of the adjacency table and critically defines the historical depth considered when constructing hyper-events for a node, enabling efficient aggregation of relevant events.
+where $t > \tau_1 > \tau_2 > \cdots > \tau_k$ and $k \leq n_{\text{neighbor}}$.Here, $n_{\text{neighbor}}$ controls the storage overhead of the adjacency table and critically defines the historical depth considered when constructing the context for a query event, enabling efficient aggregation of relevant events.
 Specifically, a smaller $n_{\text{neighbor}}$ value prioritizes short-term historical interactions, enhancing sensitivity to immediate dynamics, whereas a larger value incorporates long-term contextual patterns, capturing enduring relationships.
 Practical event prediction scenarios exhibit distinct preferences: for instance, in highly dynamic environments like social networks where interactions evolve rapidly, a lower $n_{\text{neighbor}}$ (\textit{e.g.}, near 10) is preferable to adapt swiftly to recent changes; conversely, in stable relational settings such as collaboration networks, a higher $n_{\text{neighbor}}$ (\textit{e.g.}, near 50) better utilizes extensive historical data to improve accuracy.
-Empirical results shows that $n_{\text{neighbor}}=$10-50 suffices for most datasets, balancing computational efficiency and contextual richness.
+Empirical verification on practical applications shows that $n_{\text{neighbor}}=$10-50 suffices for most datasets, balancing computational efficiency and contextual richness.

+The adjacency table enables $\mathcal{O}(1)$ event retrieval, eliminating costly neighborhood searches.
+Moreover, the adjacency table can be rapidly obtained since its update consists of $\mathcal{O}(1)$ element addition operations, without requiring any computations, serving as a crucial foundation for the Efficient Training Algorithm introduced in Section \ref{sec_train}.

 All variables in the method are computed in real time, the time term $t$ is omitted in subsequent descriptions for conciseness.